-- Nothing is ever wrong
+- Everything is perfect.
+Nothing is ever really wrong.

-- Trying to fix, fight, or even pay attention to problems is foolish and makes problems bigger
+- Trying to fix, fight, or even pay attention to problems is foolish and makes problems bigger.

-- The most powerful thing you can do is keep yourself on your “high flying disc”
+- The most powerful thing you can do is keep yourself on your “high flying disc.”

-- Take the vibrational journey and the path of least resistance
+- Take the vibrational journey and the path of least resistance.

-As it turns out, encouraging passivity and laziness is a very useful tactic, not for helping Abers create the lives of their dreams, but for manipulating and controlling an uncritical, docile group.
+As it turns out, encouraging passivity and laziness is a very useful tactic—but not for helping Law of Attraction fans create the lives of their dreams.
+It’s a very useful tactic for manipulating and controlling a docile, uncritical populace.

-They are told they can have anything they can imagine, and all steps will be effortlessly arranged for them.
+They are told they can have anything they can imagine, and all the steps will be effortlessly arranged for them.